A. J. Reed: Houston Astros

-Reed was drafted by the Houston Astros in the second round of the 2014 Major League Baseball Draft.
+Reed was drafted by the Houston Astros in the second round, with the 42nd overall selection, of the 2014 Major League Baseball draft.
 He signed on June 11.
-Reed hit 34 home runs for the Lancaster JetHawks of the Class A-Advanced California League and Corpus Christi Hooks of the Class AA Texas League in the 2015 season, winning the Joe Bauman Home Run Award.
+Reed hit 34 home runs for the Lancaster JetHawks of the High-A California League and Corpus Christi Hooks of the Double-A Texas League in the 2015 season, winning the Joe Bauman Home Run Award.

-Reed began the 2016 season with the Fresno Grizzlies of the Class AAA Pacific Coast League.
+Reed began the 2016 season with the Fresno Grizzlies of the Triple-A Pacific Coast League.
 He was called up and made his major league debut on June 25, 2016.
-On July 1, 2016 he recorded his first Major League hit with a single against Chicago White Sox.
+On July 1, 2016, he recorded his first Major League hit with a single against Chicago White Sox.
 Next day he hit his first Major League home run off Chicago White Sox pitcher David Robertson.

-On March 21, 2017, he was optioned back to the Fresno Grizzlies of the Class AAA Pacific Coast League.
+On March 21, 2017, he was optioned back to the Fresno Grizzlies of the Triple-A Pacific Coast League.
 Reed appeared in only 2 games for the Astros in 2017 without recording a stat in 6 at-bats.
 Reed earned his first World Series Championship ring.

 On June 28, 2018, Reed was recalled to the Astros when Yuli Gurriel was on a 3-day paternity leave.
 He was optioned back to the Grizzlies on July 3.
 During Reed's cup of coffee, he appeared in one game, with three at bats and no hits.

-On July 2, 2019, Reed was designated for assignment by the Astros.
+On July 2, 2019, Reed was designated for assignment by the Astros; he had been hitting .224/.329/.469 with 12 home runs and 35 RBI in 56 games for the Triple-A Round Rock Express.

 Chicago White Sox

 On July 8, 2019, the Chicago White Sox claimed Reed off waivers.
-On August 16, Reed was outrighted off the 40-man roster.
+In 14 appearances for Chicago, he went 6-for-44 (.136) with one home run and four RBI.
+On August 16, Reed was removed from the 40-man roster and sent outright to the Triple-A Charlotte Knights.
 In 2019, he had the slowest sprint speed of all major league designated hitters, at 23.2 feet/second.
-On March 4, 2020, Reed announced his retirement at the age of 26.
+On March 4, 2020, Reed announced his retirement from professional baseball at the age of 26.

 Personal life

 Reed is married to Shelbie Scamihorn, his high school sweetheart.
 Scamihorn played college softball at Ball State University in Muncie, Indiana.
-They have two pet cockapoos, Moose and Buck.
+They have two pet cockatoos.